Hunting Club v. Association

 "...as one hunter with a single short run dog it seems like we are capped off at four coveys a day...had not hunted this area in two years...two coveys were within shotgun range of where they were two years ago...found five other "new" coveys over the day and half hunt...thanks for the land..."
 BD

-This member/hunter takes but one quail per covey to have coveys to hunt throughout the season every year.
+Common for self-guided, dedicated to their dog hunters to take one quail per covey to have coveys to hunt throughout years to come.
 A free land hunter would seek to bag as many as he could knowing if he does not, the next free/public/knock-on-door land access hunter will.

 A Hunting club we are not.